Karen Levin, Ph.D Speech Therapist, Johannesburg

 AAC systems that use speech generation are known as VOCAs (Voice Output Communication Aids) or SGAs (Speech Generating Devices).
-VOCAs are available in various shapes and sizes.
+SGDs are available in various shapes and sizes.
 They all have an in-built system that allows the device to produce speech.
 The various devices come with built-in synthesised voices and today, a variety of 'voices' are available so we can match the person who uses the AAC device to a voice.
-Many VOCAs also have the ability to record speech.
+Many SGDs also have the ability to record speech.

-VOCAs can produce very simple messages or very complex messages and everything in-between:
+SGDs can produce very simple messages or very complex messages and everything in-between:

 The symbols are presented in different ways:

 Overlay SGDs: Overlays with pictures, symbols or words are placed are placed over the keys.
 The use presses or touches one of these symbols to choose which message should be spoken.